Pork Belly Cost

 A variety of flavors can be added to this delicacy- it is most often braised or pan-roasted if made whole.
 You can also make it into bacon by slicing it, to use it for appetizers, and accenting soups.

-Pork belly is actually the underside of a pig.
+A pork belly is actually the underside of a pig.
 It’s not really on their stomach, but it’s one of the most popular cuts for barbecue and bacon because they don’t have any ribs in this part.

 How much does pork belly cost?

-For example, Marin Sun Farms has three different types of pork belly for retail shoppers.
+For example, Marin Sun Farms has three types of pork belly for retail shoppers.
 The 12-14 pound variety with the skin and ribs on is $112, the 10-pound option without bones or skin can be purchased for about $90, and finally, there’s the 8-pound meat at a reduced price of $65 that has no skin and no ribs.

 Springfield Farm is charging $9 per pound for smoked bacon end pieces.
-If you’re looking to save money, it might be worth checking out what Costco has on offer; they currently have a deal going where 11 pounds of boneless pork belly retails at about $3 per pound.
+If you’re looking to save money, it might be worth checking out what Costco has on sale; they currently have a deal going where 11 pounds of boneless pork belly retails at about $3 per pound.

 You might also like our articles about the cost of a rack of lamb, ground turkey, or venison meat.